 On the bare legs or bottom, switch him eight or ten licks; then, while waiting for the pain to subside, speak calm words of rebuke.
 If the crying turns to a true, wounded, submissive whimper, you have conquered; he has submitted his will.
 If the crying is still defiant, protesting and other than a response to pain, spank him again.

-On p.47 they give details of what to use for a spanking instrument.
+On p.47 of the 1st ed. they give details of what to use for a spanking instrument.

 Any spanking, to effectively reinforce instruction, must cause pain, but the most pain is on the surface of bare skin where the nerves are located.
 A surface sting will cause sufficient pain, with no injury or bruising.
 Select your instrument according to the child’s size.
 For the under one year old, a little, ten- to twelve-inch long, willowy branch (striped of any knots that might break the skin) about one-eighth inch diameter is sufficient.
 Sometimes alternatives have to be sought.
 A one-foot ruler, or its equivalent in a paddle, is a sufficient alternative.
 For the larger child, a belt or larger tree branch is effective.

-The Pearls recommend pulling a nursing infant’s hair (p.7)
+The Pearls recommend pulling a nursing infant’s hair (p.7 both editions)

 One particularly painful experience of nursing mothers is the biting baby.
 My wife did not waste time finding a cure.
 When the baby bit, she pulled hair (an alternative has to be sought for baldheaded babies).